Aman1994/fuber/README.md

 # fuber

-Backend APIs for on call cab service
+Backend APIs for on call cab service.
+API functionalities includes booking a cab, ending your trip, getting information about total amount earned until now and also information about which all cabs are free.
+While booking a cab you can also decide if you want to book a special pink cab or not.
+When pink cab is booked you are charged an extra 5.

 ## Installation